rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-rescue-specified-server-servers-server-id-actions.rst

 .Specify the target server ID in the URI.

-After you resolve any problems and reboot the rescued server, you can unrescue the server (see ).
+After you resolve any problems and reboot the rescued server, you can unrescue the server.
 The unrescue operation restores the repaired image to running state with its original password.

 In the request body, specify the ``rescue`` action.

 .. note::
    If you use ``{"rescue": "none"}`` in the request body, the API will attempt to build the rescue mode server from whatever the image_base_image_ref field is set to in Nova DB (the original image used to build the server, normally).

-   If, instead, you use ``{"rescue": {"rescue_image_ref": " < imageID > "}}``, the API 					uses the specified image for the rescue mode instance.
+   If, instead, you use ``{"rescue": {"rescue_image_ref": " < imageID > "}}``, the API uses
+   the specified image for the rescue mode instance.
 This is extremely useful if the image originally used to build the server is now either non-functional or has been deleted.

 The following extension provides additional rescue with image functionality.